 Breast abscess: Symptoms

 Symptoms of a breast abscess include a breast lump, often located near the nipple.
 In some cases, the breast lump may be located in another area of the breast.
 The lump and nearby area is also painful, swollen, red, and inflamed and can feel hot to the touch.
-Other symptoms can include fever, nipple discharge, and swollen glands ( swollen lymph ...more symptoms »
+Other symptoms can include fever, nipple discharge, and swollen glands (swollen lymph nodes) ...more symptoms »

 Breast abscess: Treatments